GIVE YOUR ADULT PATIENTS WITH ACTIVE PSORIATIC ARTHRITIS (PsA) THE OPPORTUNITY TO EMERGE WITH...

 All the efficacy analyses through Week 24 were based on composite estimates, and missing data were considered nonresponders.

 References: 1.
 Data on file.
 Janssen Biotech, Inc. 2.
 TREMFYA® (guselkumab) [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 3.
-Mease PJ, Rahman P, Gottlieb AB, et al. Guselkumab in biologic-naïve patients with active psoriatic arthritis (DISCOVER 2): a double-blind, randomised, placebo-controlled phase 3 trial.
+Mease PJ, Rahman P, Gottlieb AB, et al. Guselkumab in biologic-naïve patients with active psoriatic arthritis (DISCOVER 2): a double-blind, randomized, placebo-controlled phase 3 trial.
 Lancet.
-2020;395(10230):1126-1136.
+2020; 395(10230): 1126-1136.
 4. McInnes IB, Rahman P, Gottlieb AB, et al. Efficacy and safety of guselkumab, an interleukin-23p19-specific monoclonal antibody, through one year in biologic-naïve patients with psoriatic arthritis.
 Arthritis Rheumatol.
 2021;73(4):604-616.
 5. McInnes IB, Rahman P, Gottlieb AB, et al. Efficacy and safety of guselkumab, a monoclonal antibody specific to the p-19 subunit of interleukin-23, through 2 years: results from a phase 3, randomized, double-blind, placebo-controlled study conducted in biologic-naïve patients with active psoriatic arthritis.
-Presented at: Innovations in Dermatology 2021; Virtual; March 16-20, 2021.
-6. Deodhar A, Helliwell PS, Boehncke WH, et al. Guselkumab in patients with active psoriatic arthritis who were biologic-naïve or had previously received TNFα inhibitor treatment (DISCOVER 1): a double-blind, randomised, placebo-controlled phase 3 trial.
+Poster presented at: Innovations in Dermatology 2021; Virtual; March 16-20, 2021.
+6. Deodhar A, Helliwell PS, Boehncke W-H, et al. Guselkumab in patients with active psoriatic arthritis who were biologic-naïve or had previously received TNFα inhibitor treatment (DISCOVER 1): a double-blind, randomised, placebo-controlled phase 3 trial.
 Lancet.
 2020;395(10230):1115-1125.
-7. Ritchlin CT, Helliwell PS, Boehncke WH, et al. Guselkumab, an inhibitor of the IL-23p19 subunit, provides sustained improvement in signs and symptoms of active psoriatic arthritis: 1 year results of a phase III randomised study of patients who were biologic-naïve or TNFα inhibitor-experienced.
+7. Ritchlin CT, Helliwell PS, Boehncke W-H, et al. Guselkumab, an inhibitor of the IL-23p19 subunit, provides sustained improvement in signs and symptoms of active psoriatic arthritis: 1 year results of a phase III randomised study of patients who were biologic-naïve or TNFα inhibitor-experienced.
 RMD Open.
-2021;7(1):e001457.
+2021; 7(1): e001457.
 8. Nash P, McInnes IB, Ritchlin CT, et al. Guselkumab treatment shows rapid onset of effect on American College of Rheumatology components: results of 2 randomized phase 3 trials.
-Presented at: European Alliance of Associations for Rheumatology (EULAR) Congress; Virtual; June 2-5, 2021.
+Poster presented at: European Alliance of Associations for Rheumatology (EULAR) Congress; Virtual; June 2-5, 2021.

 Week 24 (major secondary endpoint): 30% of patients receiving TREMFYA® q8w (38/127) achieved an ACR50 response compared with 9% of patients receiving placebo (11/126) (P<0.0001)1,2,6‡§